MediScanAi/MediScanAi/README.md

 ## 📄 License

-This project is licensed under the [MIT License](https://chatgpt.com/c/LICENSE).
+This project is licensed under the Custom License.

 ---